 As companies move elements of their IT environment to the cloud, they have an opportunity to create a new landscape that’s optimized for cost, control, agility and flexibility.
 But this journey is still a relatively new one – not just for enterprise customers, but also for the vendors with whom they partner.

-Microsoft, Oracle, SAP, IBM and many other vendors are still figuring out how to transition their revenue models away from on-premise to the cloud, and that’s made it harder than ever for companies to navigate cloud migrations.
-And, while the newer generation of pure-play cloud solutions providers have been cloud from the get-go and don’t have the same challenges as the old guard, they are also figuring out their own enterprise-class business and licensing models – and changing them on the fly.
+Revenue models for Microsoft, Oracle, SAP, IBM and many other vendors are still evolving, and that’s made it harder than ever for companies to navigate cloud migrations.
+And, while the newer generation of pure-play cloud solutions providers have been cloud from the get-go and don’t have the same challenges as the old guard, they are also figuring out their own enterprise-class business and subscription models – and changing them on the fly.

 One fact remains constant – vendors want to grow revenues.
 Their sales teams are still compensated based on this metric.
 As such, vendors are highly motivated to make their offerings a necessary and seamless part of customers’ operations.
 That means making it difficult for customers to abandon their technologies in favor of the competition, maximizing stickiness and limiting their future flexibility.
 Some of the tactics may be new, but the mission remains the same.